schollz/kiki/README.md

 _Note:_ This software is experimental at the moment.
 It uses end-to-end encryption so it *should be secure*, but the codebase has not been audited so do not post a bank statement.

+## Why?

+Widespread centralized social networks are becoming increasingly odious: Twitter [abandoned "Do Not Track"](http://www.zdnet.com/article/twitter-abandons-do-not-track-privacy-protection/), LinkedIn [ignores user settings](https://petermolnar.net/linkedin-public-settings-ignored/) and [dissallows people accessing public content](https://arstechnica.com/tech-policy/2017/07/linkedin-its-illegal-to-scrape-our-website-without-permission/), and Facebook [has become increasingly hostile towards insulating your internet](https://daringfireball.net/2017/06/fuck_facebook).
+Al these centralized networks use your information and track your activities for their profit.
+As a remedy, there has been a resurgence of privacy-aware open-source decentralized social networks, like [Diaspora](https://github.com/diaspora/diaspora), [Mastodon](https://github.com/tootsuite/mastodon), and [Patchwork](https://github.com/ssbc/patchwork). *kiki* is heavily inspired by [Patchwork](https://github.com/ssbc/patchwork), but aims to improve some facets such as: simple federation, multi-computer logins, add in post editing/deletion and even profile deletion.

 ## Features

-*kiki* is heavily inspired by [Patchwork](https://github.com/ssbc/patchwork), but aims to improve some facets such as: simple federation, multi-computer logins, add in post editing/deletion and even profile deletion.
-Here are the main features of *kiki*:

 - You can use *kiki* offline.
 - You have all the data, all the time.